notarisj/YouTube-AutoSkip/README.md

 ## How it Works

-The extension uses a content script with a MutationObserver to dynamically observe elements such as the "Skip ad" button, as well as various ad formats like banners.
-When it detects the "Skip ad" button it automatically triggers it.
-When the button is not available, with unskippable ads, it will verify that `ytp-ad-player-overlay` exists, mute the audio and set the playback rate to 16x.
+The extension now focuses on preventing ads from showing up in the first place rather than trying to skip them.
+When you load a YouTube video, it immediately replaces the standard YouTube player with the embedded player version of the same video.
+Because embedded players don’t display ads, there’s no need to detect or skip anything.
+No complicated button clicks, no speeding through unskippable ads—just a direct switch to a cleaner video source, giving you a smooth, uninterrupted viewing experience every time.

 ## Troubleshooting

 1. Make sure the extension icon lights up blue when visiting YouTube.
-If not go in Safari settings -> Websites -> SkipTube and select allow in the dropdown next to youtube.com
+If not go to Safari settings -> Websites -> SkipTube and select Allow in the dropdown next to youtube.com

 ## Limitations